 If you’re brave enough to play Hellblade: Senua’s Sacrifice, you’re braver than many of us here at Android Authority!
 Set in a dark fantasy world inspired by Norse mythology, you play as Senua, a Pict warrior who must journey to Viking hell to retrieve the soul of her dead lover.
 Haunting, atmospheric, and at times absolutely terrifying, the game pulls you deep into the story and isn’t for the faint of heart.
 Hellblade: Senua’s Sacrifice is currently included with Game Pass.

-Billed by many as one of the hardest video games ever created, Cuphead is a run and gun action game that’s all about boss battles.
+Billed by many as one of the hardest video games ever created, Cuphead is a run-and-gun action game that’s all about boss battles.
 Taking its inspiration from classic 1930s cartoons, with retro visuals and audio, the game’s soundtrack is written and recorded with a full jazz ensemble.
-Control Cuphead (and his brother Mugman, in co-op mode) as you take on increasingly challenging bosses and wield multiple equippable weapons, Charms, and Super Arts abilities.
-The game can be frustratingly challenging at times, but with Cuphead: The Delicious Last Course DLC coming on June 30, now is a great time to rise to the challenge.
+Control Cuphead (and his brother Mugman, in co-op mode) as you take on increasingly challenging bosses and wield multiple equipable weapons, Charms, and Super Arts abilities.
+The game can be frustratingly challenging at times, but if you haven’t played it, now is a great time to rise to the challenge.

 The best upcoming Xbox indie games

-Hollow Knight: Silksong (Before July 2023): The sequel to smash hit Hollow Knight, action-adventure game Hollow Knight: Silksong lets you discover a whole new kingdom, with over 150 all-new foes, an ever-expanding array of weapons to craft, and a gorgeous orchestral score.
+Hollow Knight: Silksong (Late 2023-early 2024): The sequel to smash hit Hollow Knight, the action-adventure game Hollow Knight: Silksong lets you discover a whole new kingdom, with over 150 all-new foes, an ever-expanding array of weapons to craft, and a gorgeous orchestral score.

 These are our picks for the best new and upcoming Xbox indie games to keep an eye out for.
 We’ll update this list as games are released, and new titles are announced.